Virial estimates for hard spheres: An averaging trick

 \section{An averaging trick}

-The previous section was primarily concerned with the number of collisions which occur along a single trajectory $\left\{ \psi_N^t Z_N \right\}_t$.
+The previous section was primarily concerned with weighted sums over collisions which occur along a single trajectory $\left\{ \psi_N^t Z_N \right\}_t$.
 However, as has been explained in Section \ref{sec:2}, we are really interested in ensemble averages over many trajectories.
 This is due to the physical fact that we cannot say with any precision what the initial state $Z_N$ ``really'' is.
-We will prove the spacetime estimate by averaging both sides of (\ref{eq:s3-IP-3}) with respect to the \emph{same} measure $f_N (0,Z_N) dZ_N$ and applying a change of variables on the left-hand side.
+We will ``prove'' a spacetime estimate by averaging both sides of (\ref{eq:s3-IP-3}) with respect to the \emph{same} measure $f_N (0,Z_N) dZ_N$ and applying a change of variables on the left-hand side.
 The change of variables as presented here is not entirely rigorous, though we are confident that this approach can be converted into a rigorous proof.
-An alternative, completely rigorous, proof of the virial-type estimate has already been given. \cite{De2016}
+An alternative, completely rigorous, proof of the virial-type estimate (Proposition \ref{prop:s4-interaction}) has already been given. \cite{De2016T}

+\begin{remark} We emphasize that the results of this section are not new, nor are they especially novel except perhaps in the style of presentation; indeed, estimates of the type shown here go back many decades.
+In particular, in this section we will prove a virial-type estimate for the second marginal which holds under finiteness of second moments, but this estimate is \emph{not} uniform in the Boltzmann-Grad scaling.
+The novelty of our contribution is precisely the fact that virial estimates \emph{can} sometimes provide nontrivial information in the Boltzmann-Grad scaling (not easily accessible by other means), but that discussion is deferred to Section \ref{sec:L}. \end{remark}

 We will find it helpful to define an auxiliary function,